 - The title Metal Wolf of Metal Wolf Chaos.
 Its alt forms are even more patriotic.

 - Fallout 3 gives us LIBERTY PRIME, the anti-Chinese, anti-Communist giant robot.
-It might not be flag-themed, but he throws nukes like they were footballs, and is constantly spouting anti-Communist, pro-America propaganda, such as "DEMOCRACY IS THE SOVEREIGN RIGHT OF EVERY AMERICAN" and "AMERICA WILL NEVER FALL TO COMMUNIST INVASION".
+It might not be flag-themed (although it leaves Statue-of-Liberty-shaped footprints), but he throws nukes like they were footballs, and is constantly spouting anti-Communist, pro-America propaganda, such as "DEMOCRACY IS THE SOVEREIGN RIGHT OF EVERY AMERICAN" and "AMERICA WILL NEVER FALL TO COMMUNIST INVASION".
+Though he gets destroyed by an Enclave orbital strike in the Broken Steel DLC, he does makes a comeback in Fallout 4, helping the Brotherhood storm the Institute`s Elaborate Underground Base by blowing a hole in its roof.
+Alternately, the Institute may hack into him to make him think the Brotherhood is communist, causing him to shoot down the Prydwen.

 - BioShock Infinite feature Motorized Patriots, animatronic bots designed to look like previous US presidents armed with pepper mills.

 - Code Guardian, an an awesome web-original video production of a giant American Robot defeating a giant Japanese Samurai Robot and a Giant Nazi Robot in an Alternate (mech-based) Pearl Harbor.

 - A robot introduced in the last few episodes of Sym-Bionic Titan was the Homeland Mobile Emergency Robot or HMER (pronounced hammer).
 Commanded by General Steel.
 Commanded, not piloted, because it has a crew as large as that of a battleship.
 Not patriotically colored, instead it goes for a traditional army green.
 It also is more of a Real Robot than a Super Robot, it is very slow and resource intensive.
 There are multiple shots of all of the tank shells it expends when it fires its machine guns.

 - Big Guy and Rusty the Boy Robot: the BGY-11 in this version is just really patriotic because it's his job to defend the country, rather than as a publicity stunt.
 He's also not really a robot.